 This paper also examines change in global upstreamness by decomposing such changes into the within effect (changes in upstreamness while the output weight remains constant) and the between effect (changes in the output weight while the upstreamness remains constant).
 The main finding is that global upstreamness rose in the mid-2000s, mainly driven by the manufacturing sector, but the service sector also contributed.
-In manufacturing, upstreamness increased mainly in East Asian economies including Japan, which is consistent with the fact that value chains have deepened over the years, especially in the electronics industry.
-In service sector, business services have made a large contribution to the increase in upstreamness.
-In Japan, the increase is caused mainly by (i) outsourcing through the use of leasing and personnel provision, and by (ii) the development of new devices (e.g. mobile phones) which heavily rely on the input from the services of other industries.
+In manufacturing, upstreamness increased mainly in East Asian economies including Japan, which is consistent with the fact that value chains deepened, especially in the electronics industry.
+In service sector, business services made a large contribution to the increase in upstreamness.
+The increase in Japan was caused mainly by (i) outsourcing through the use of leasing and personnel provision, and by (ii) the development of new devices (e.g. mobile phones) which heavily rely on the input from the services of other industries.

 The analysis of upstreamness could be extended in a number of directions.
 First, the approach could be applied to the analysis of spillovers to examine the relationship between the drop in upstreamness and that in trade during past crises.
 The second issue is the analysis of profitability and value added.
 Though changes in upstreamness have a positive correlation with profits in Japan, they have a negative correlation with value added ratio (Figure 11).
-No consensus seems to have been reached as there are different views on this issue.
-Regarding this point, Ito and Vezina (2015) suggest that upstreamness with respect to the domestic share of value added forms a U-shape, just like the "smile curve," referred to by Baldwin et al. (2014).
-Third, in addition to the upstreamness of a country or industry, another important measure of location in GVCs is "downstreamness," which is discussed by Miller and Temurshoev (2015).
+14 No consensus seems to have been reached as there are different views on this issue.
+Regarding this point, Ito and Vezina (2015) suggest that upstreamness with respect to the domestic share of value added forms a U-shape, just like the "smile curve," referred to by Baldwin, Ito, and Sato (2014).
+Third, in addition to the upstreamness of a country or industry, another important measure of location in GVCs is "downstreamness," 15 which is discussed by Miller and Temurshoev (2015).
 These two indicators identify the location of a country in the total length of GVCs.
 The fourth issue is decomposing changes in upstreamness into price and quantity effects.
-The analysis in Appendix 2 shows that in Japan it was mainly the quantity effect that affected changes in upstreamness.
+The analysis in Appendix 2 shows that in Japan it was mainly the quantity effect that influenced changes in upstreamness.
+The final issue is to expand the analysis of the paper more generally into both the level and the change of upstreamness in other countries, to see what has happened in the "global" value chain.

-&lt;sup>14 This negative relationship may be caused by the fact that some value-added is reduced as a result of offshoring, or it may be due to measurement issues, such as the fact that pre-fabrication (R&D) and post-fabrication (marketing) service cannot be divided in the data due to limitations in the classification in I-O tables.
+^{14.} This negative relationship may be caused by the fact that some value-added is reduced as a result of offshoring, or it may be due to measurement issues, such as the fact that pre-fabrication (R&D) and post-fabrication (marketing) service cannot be divided in the data due to limitations in the classification in I-O tables.